-Baralacha La Pass is a high altitude mountain pass in the Zanskar range of the Himalayas.
-The pass is located in Lahaul Valley of Himachal Pradesh along the Manali Leh Highway.
+Baralacha La Pass is a high-altitude mountain pass in the Zanskar range of the Himalayas.
+The pass is located in the Lahaul Valley of Himachal Pradesh along the Manali Leh Highway.
 Also known as Baralcha La, it sits at an elevation of 4,890 meters (16,043 ft).

 If you were traveling from Manali to Leh, Baralacha La will be the second pass that you will cross, after Rohtang.
 If you were just visiting Manali or Lahaul Valley, a visit to the top of the pass is highly recommended.
 Read on to find out more.

 There are several things that make Baralacha La worth a visit.
 It is one of those passes where you will always find snow, even during the peak summer season.
 The picture that I posted above of snow walls was clicked in the first week of July.

 But it is not only about the snow.
 The scenery and the views you get between Keylong and Baralacha La will probably be the best that you can get in the entire Lahaul Valley.
 The beautiful lakes of Deepak Tal and Suraj Tal that you see near the pass may be small but are a giant in beauty.

 And then there are the stories related to the pass.
 One is the folklore related to Suraj Tal and the second one is of a ghost that is said to haunt this mountain.

 Below is a short video of how this beautiful pass looks just after winter.

 In order to get to Baralacha La, you will first have to reach Manali.
 From Manali, there are two routes that you can take.
 The first one is via Rohtang Pass and the second one is via Rohtang Tunnel.